Full List Of Coronavirus Cancellations, Postponements, Closures In Michigan

 UNIVERSITIES:

 All of Michigan’s public universities are suspending in-person classes in favor of remote learning due to the coronavirus.
 Macomb Community College and Oakland Community College are also following suit.
-Most schools plan to restart in-person classes in April.
+Most schools plan to restart in-person classes on April 20th.
 Students should consult their school’s website for the latest information.

 Detroit City Football Club and the National Independent Soccer Association have announced a league-wide suspension of play for 30-days effective immediately.